Italy's doBank tightens price guidance for IPO -sources

-MILAN, July 12 The price guidance for the initial public offering (IPO) of Italian debt collector doBank (IPO-DOBA.MI) has been tightened, one source close to the matter said on Wednesday.
+MILAN, July 12 (Reuters) - The price guidance for the initial public offering (IPO) of Italian debt collector doBank IPO-DOBA.MI has been tightened, one source close to the matter said on Wednesday.

 A second source confirmed the price range has been revised to 9.00-9.25 euros per share from an initial range of 8.35-10.25 euros.